CelliesProjects/ESP32_VS1053_Stream/README.md

 The current stream url might differ from the request url if the request url points to a playlist.

 ## Event callbacks
 -  `audio_showstation(const char* info)`

 Returns the station name.
 -  `audio_showstreamtitle(const char* info)`

 Returns ICY stream information.
 -  `audio_eof_stream(const char* info)`

 Is called when the current stream reaches the end of file.
+Returns the current url.

 ## License